Being more assertive

 If you bust out with an emotional outburst after never saying anything before about a problem, chances are your colleagues will just think you're having a bad day, or the problem could get worse.
 That's more passive-aggressive.

 So what do you say?
-How can you be more assertive?
+How can you be more assertive or build your skills for assertiveness?
 These tips might help:

 Talk about how you feel.